mcdonc/breakonthru/README.txt

 a poor man's conference call.
 Both can hear the front door mic.
 Both can speak to the front door speaker.
 But clients can't hear each other directly, although they can hear each other through the front door speaker feeding back into the front door mic.
+I have since discovered pjsua's --auto-conf option, which may change this behavior, but haven't done any testing yet.

 What happens if you have Wifi calling on on your phone?
 No clue.